- New Amsterdam?

 Whatabout & Whereabouts

-Commentary on local, national, and global news, as well as Traditionalist School Perennial Philosophy, Austrian School Economics, and Human Biodiversity, with musical interludes, begun in self-imposed exile in the Year MMIII in North Kyŏngsang Province and carried on today a stone's throw from the Erie Canal in the Longmeadow Neighborhood of Greater Smugtown, Burned-Over District, Alleghania.
+Paleoconservative commentary on local, national, and global news, as well as Austrian School Economics and Human Biodiversity, with musical interludes, begun in self-imposed exile in the Year MMIII in North Kyŏngsang Province and carried on today a stone's throw from the Erie Canal in the Longmeadow Neighborhood of Greater Smugtown, Burned-Over District, Alleghania.

 In agreement with Nicolás Gómez Dávila, whom Martin Mosebach said understood "the Catholic Church, which he did not regard as simply one of several Christian confessions, but as the great collecting tank of all religions, as the heiress of all paganism, as the still living original religion," and with Henri-Marie Cardinal de Lubac, who said in Catholicism: Christ and the Common Destiny of Man, "To see in Catholicism one religion among others, one system among others, even if it be added that it is the only true religion, the only system that works, is to mistake its very nature, or at least to stop at the threshold.
 Catholicism is religion itself."